seungpyo/hw-discord/README.md

 # REST APIs

-> All `id` fields are UUIDs.
+- All `id` fields are UUIDs.
-> All APIs require token ID as Bearer token.
+- All APIs require token ID as Bearer token.
-> All JSON object notations follow TypeScript syntax.
+- All JSON object notations follow TypeScript syntax.
+- All resources listed below are stored in a database.
+- All resources have a unique `id` field.
+- All resources can be CRUDed by POST, GET, PUT, DELETE methods.
+  > e.g. POST /users, GET /users/:id, PUT /users/:id, DELETE /users/:id

 ## User